 creates an image with 256x256 pixels set to zero.
+An additional parameter (as in Table 4.1) can be used to specify the data type of the new image.
+The default is 'sfloat'.
 If b is an object of type dip_image, then creates an image of the same size (this is the same as newim(size(b))).
 The functions xx, yy, zz, rr and phiphi all create an image containing the coordinates of its pixels, and can be used in formulas that need them.
-For example, rr(256,256)<64 creates a binary image with a disk of radius 64.
-The expression generates a nice test pattern with increasing frequency along the x-axis, and increasing amplitude along the y-axis.
-All these functions have 256x256 pixels as the default output size, and allow as a parameter either the size of an image, or an image whose size is to be copied.
+For example, rr(256,256)<64 creates a binary image